Is it Worth Taking A Part-Time Job on A Pension?

 National Insurance Contributions

 The tax paid on pension income may seem to increase as a percentage, although this will be offset by the extra money you are earning.
 On its own, the income from your part-time job will not incur a National Insurance liability as it falls below the lowest earnings bracket of £116 per week for primary Class 1 contributions.
 However, if your total income exceeds this figure, you are likely to be charged Class 1A Contributions at a rate of 12%.
-This will not apply, however, if you are male and 65 or over, or female and 60 or over.
+This will not apply, however, if you have reached State Pension age (currently 66 for both men and women).
 In these cases, National Insurance is no longer levied.

 *Figures have been adjusted to relate to the current 2018-19 tax year.